A firm favourite in my family served warm or cold, my wife’s aka Nanny’s bread pudding is the best.

 Notes

-For a different twist on bread pudding, try plumping the dried fruit up with dark rum, it works a treat!
+For a different twist, try plumping the dried fruit up with dark rum, it works a treat!

 BREAD PUDDING: wife just made it. just how i remember it. great recipe ! 👍